📋 What is a Mold Exposure Claim in California?

 💡 Document Every Cost

 Keep all receipts for medical care, replacement items, cleaning supplies, temporary housing, and any other costs related to the mold.
-Even small expenses add up and are recoverable.
+Even small expenses add up and are recoverable in a well-supported claim.

 📝 Sample Language